BEING COMMITTED TO AN ACTING CAREER

 - Have an interest in applying vocal, physical and acting skills to the demands of contemporary and innovative technologies in studio, external locations and digital/internet technologies; or

 - Have an interest in developing their storytelling, production and artistic skills for use in innovative ways across a range of screen formats and platforms.

 Applicants will be required to participate in an acting audition, individually and likewise as part of an ensemble.
 This is to demonstrate aptitude and adaptability.
 A panel of core Sydney Actors School teaching staff will review this acting audition that has a format similar to an acting workshop.

 ASSESSMENT OF COMPETENCE IN READING AND NUMERACY

 Applicants can demonstrate their competence in reading and numeracy by providing a certified copy of an Australian Senior Secondary Certificate of Education (SSCE).
 (Each state and territory in Australia has it’s own SSCE – see here for further information.)

-Potential students interested in acting or musical theatre, who hold an overseas year 12 equivalent qualification, or other qualifications including higher education degrees, may be assessed by ISA as having a suitable level of academic skills for studying acting at Sydney Actors School – one of Sydney’s premier acting schools.
+Potential students interested in acting or musical theatre, who hold an overseas year 12 equivalent qualification, or other qualifications including higher education degrees, may be assessed by SAS as having a suitable level of academic skills for studying acting at Sydney Actors School – one of Sydney’s premier acting schools.